Get News & Updates Directly To Your Inbox

 Studies show that when family and friends are taught about a family member’s illness, rates of relapse were reduced by half the first year.

-Keeping to a medication plan can be hard to do for people with mental health problems.
-It is not unusual for them to not take their medicine as directed or at all.
-Yet failing to stick to the plan can hurt their quality of life or cause complications or a relapse.
+Keeping to a medication plan can be hard to do.
+It is not unusual for some people to not take their medicine as directed.
+And some don’t take it at all.
+But failing to stick to the plan can hurt their quality of life or cause complications or a relapse.
 It can even lead to a hospital stay.

 Find ways to offer help.
-Support from family and friends is vital in helping someone with a mental illness.
+In addition to recommended treatment, support from family and friends is vital in helping someone experiencing a mental health illness.